Quantum GraviElectro Dynamics: Renormalisation of the

-We can assign the superficial degree of divergence $d$ for any Feynman diagrams.
-When some Feynman diagrams have $d\ge0$, these diagrams give ultraviolet-divergent integrals.
-We denote the number of loops, external/internal fields and vertices as shown in Table \ref{table33}.
+We can assign the superficial degree of divergence, $d(\Gamma)$, to the Feynman diagram $\Gamma$ employing the momentum dimension.
+When some Feynman diagram has $d(\Gamma)\ge0$, it gives ultraviolet divergent integrals.
+We denote the number of loops, external/internal lines and vertices of the given Feynman diagram $\Gamma$ as shown in Table \ref{table33}.